Danish11400/learning-html-css/readme.md

     font-family: serif;
 }
 ```
-- that means style those spans only which are in li (we just have to put space between those no commas not anything just space)
+- that means style those spans only which are nested in li (we just have to put space between those no commas not anything just space)
-## but if i have many spans in many li at differnet places and in want to style this particular one just put id attribution in its ui and then do eg. here we put id="cast"
+## but if i have many spans nested in many li at differnet places and in want to style this particular one just put id attribution in its ui and then do eg. here we put id="cast"
 ```
 <ul id="cast">
         <li>F. Murray Abraham <span>Antonio Salieri</span></li>